Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/master-stack-hair.md

 # Hair

 The Hair Master Stack enables you to render hair and fur in the High Definition Render Pipeline (HDRP).
 To create a realistic looking hair effect, it uses layers called hair cards.
 Each hair card represents a different section of hair.
-If you use semi-transparent hair cards, you must manually sort them so that they are in back-to-front order from every viewing direction.
+If you use semi-transparent hair cards, you must manually sort them so that they're in back-to-front order from every viewing direction.

 ![](Images/HDRPFeatures-HairShader.png)

 ## Creating a Hair Shader Graph

-To create a Hair material in Shader Graph, you can either:
+To create a Hair material in Shader Graph, use one of the following methods:

 * Modify an existing Shader Graph.
     1. Open the Shader Graph in the Shader Editor.
     2. In **Graph Settings**, select the **HDRP** Target.
 If there isn't one, go to **Active Targets,** click the **Plus** button, and select **HDRP**.
     3. In the **Material** drop-down, select **Hair**.

 * Create a new Shader Graph.
-    1. Go to **Assets > Create >Shader Graph > HDRP** and click **Hair Shader Graph**.
+Go to **Assets** > **Create** > **Shader Graph** > **HDRP** and select **Hair Shader Graph**.

 ## Approximate and Physically Based Models

 The Hair Master Stack offers two model sub-types: **Approximate** and **Physical**.
 By default, a newly created Hair Shader Graph is configured to use the **Approximate** mode.
-To change it, simply navigate to the Graph Inspector and change the Hair's **Material Type** from **Approximate** to **Physical**.
+To change it, navigate to the Graph Inspector and change the Hair's **Material Type** from **Approximate** to **Physical**.
 It's important to note that the **Physical** model is currently recommended to only be used when representing hair with strand geometry.

 ![](Images/hair-kajiya.png)

 The **Approximate** mode is a non energy-conserving model that was originally crafted against perceptual observations of human hair.
 Effective use of this model requires the artist to carefully balance the energy between the specular terms using multiple color parameters.
 Generally, the **Approximate** mode is accurate enough for darker hair, but falls short for lighter hair.
-Additionally, it is the faster of the two models to compute.
+Additionally, it's the faster of the two models to compute.
 The **Approximate** mode is based upon the Kajiya-Kay hair shading model.

 ![](Images/hair-marschner.png)

 The **Physical** mode puts parameters in much simpler and meaningful terms.
-This model is considered to be physically-based due to its considerations for how incident light has been measured to scatter in a hair fiber.
+This model is considered to be physically based due to its considerations for how incident light has been measured to scatter in a hair fiber.
 While the **Approximate** variant requires four color parameters to tune overall appearance, the **Physical** variant only requires one.
 The **Base Color** parameter defines the hair cortex absorption, the fibrous structure underlying the cuticle scale.
 Additionally, the model is energy conserving, so no careful balancing of inputs should be required for your hair to fit naturally into any lighting scenario.
 The **Physical** mode is based on the Marschner human hair fiber reflectance model.

 A crucial component to the appearance of (especially light colored) hair is *multiple scattering*.
 Almost always, we never shade just a single hair fiber, but typically many thousands of fibers within close adjacency to one another.
 Because of this, coupled with the fact that light colored (lower absorbing) hair transmits large amount of light, the overall effect is a volumetric appearance to a head of light colored hair.